ryjen/prep-cli/README.md

-prep
+Prep
 ====

-Prep is a modular package manager for c/c++.
-Plugins are used for dependency management and build systems.
+Prep is a modular package manager and build tool for c/c++ projects.
+Yes, the core is written in C++ in the form of ```libutensil``` and ```prep``` binary, but the majority of the work is done by plugins.

-Prep tries to follow NPM style repositories meaning there is a ***global repository*** (/usr/local/share/prep) and a ***current repository*** in the local directory (.prep).
+Prep tries to follow node style repositories meaning there is a ***global repository*** (/usr/local/share/prep) and a ***current repository*** in the local directory (.prep).

 Prep can manage paths for building and running.
-Nothing is changed on your system without express permission.
+Prep follows a policy of not changing anything on your system without express permission.

-Upon install, prep will want to initialize the global repository with plugins.
-The plugins will then be available for local repositories.
-Eventually prep will be able to dynamically install plugins as well (See TODO).

 I no longer have time to maintain this project, so I'm releasing to open source.

-plugins
+Plugins
 =======

 Plugins can be written in **any language that supports stdin/stdout**.
 Input parameters are read one line at a time on stdin.
 All output is forwarded back to prep.

-Output may be in the form of a command.
-For example ```RETURN <value>\n``` which specifies a return value for the plugin (a file path for **resolver** plugins).
-More than one return value can be sent with successive commands.

 The plugins are forked to run in a seperate pseudo terminal.
 (See TODO for security)

-The default plugins are currently written in Perl for prototyping purposes.
-Ideally this would be a compiled language.
+The default plugins are currently written in Perl for prototyping purposes, so right now there is a dependency on perl.
+Ideally, they'd be compiled when prep is built.

 ## plugin types: